Rieter: History

-Founded in 1795 by Johann Jacob Rieter (1762–1826), the company initially produced textile products.
-In 1806, as Napoleon imposed the Continental Blockade to prevent trade between Continental Europe and the United Kingdom, it became impossible for Rieter to get spare parts for its British textile machinery.
-As a consequence, the company started to produce spare parts themselves, and in 1810 the first self-designed textile machine left its workshop.
+Rieter was founded as a global trading company in 1795 by Johann Jacob Rieter (1762-1826).
+Due to the Continental Blockade, Rieter entered the spinning business in 1812 with the establishment of the Wildbach spinning mill in Winterthur.
+The production of spinning machinery gradually emerged from the need to optimize the company’s own yarn production.
+It was not until after 1830 that Rieter developed into a machinery manufacturer.

 In 1982, Rieter acquired the British textile machinery company Ernest Scragg & Sons Ltd. The group took over Automatik (founded in 1947) in 1992.

 In 2011, the automotive products division, formerly Rieter Automotive, separated from Rieter and became a new corporation; Autoneum.
 The two Board Members of Rieter, Peter Spuhler and Michael Pieper, agreed to keep their shares in Autoneum for a certain agreed time period and to grant the new company a subordinated loan of 12.5 million CHF each.